FactorySimPy/FactorySimPy/docs/basic_components.md

 Buffer is a type of edge that represents a queue to store items that wait to be accepted by a downstream component.
 This helps to remove the bottlenecks that come when the processing delays of nodes are not matching and one processes faster than the other.
 It has two modes of operation that are FIFO and LIFO.
-The API documentation of [Buffer](buffer.md)
+The API documentation can be found in [Buffer](buffer.md)

 **Behavior**